ebloc/ebloc-broker/docs/convert/source/readme.rst

     coreGasHour      = 0;
     coreGasMin       = 10;
     jobDescription   = "Science"
     storageType      = 4; # Please note that 4 stands for gdrive repository share.
-Fixed.

 **How to obtain Submitted Job's Information:**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~